 ~ 'lifting' ideas off recordings ~

-~ ... following the ancient aural traditions of the generational passing along of musical ideas through hearing them, 'lifting' generally means getting ideas from a recording of music, getting pitches, licks, riffs and dittys, chords or rhythms under our fingers while listening to the music we love ~
+~ ... following the ancient aural traditions of the generational passing along of musical ideas through hearing them, 'lifting' generally means getting ideas from a recording of music; getting pitches, licks, riffs and dittys, chords or rhythms under our fingers right off the music we love to listen to ~

 Lift this line.
 Ever do this before ?
 Lucky that we ALL get to be newby's and enjoy our first success !
 Find this first melody riff ditty by ear, tuned up to standard pitch.